Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Implementing Stripe for external purchases in your iOS app (US focus)

-With this method offered by Stripe, developers can add a clearly labeled button or link that directs users to a Stripe-hosted checkout page in a browser.
+With this method offered by Stripe, one of the external payment systems developers can use for digital purchases, developers can add a clearly labeled button or link that directs users to a Stripe-hosted checkout page in a browser.

 This setup involves both a backend component to generate payment intents and a frontend component to handle the redirect.